Eve Branson

 Evette Huntley Branson (née Flindt; 12 July 1924 – 8 January 2021) was a British philanthropist, child welfare advocate, and the mother of Richard Branson.

 Life and career

-Branson was born in Edmonton, Middlesex (now London Borough of Enfield, Greater London), England, the daughter of Dorothy Constance (née Jenkins) (19 June 1898 - August 1997) and Major Rupert Ernest Huntley Flindt (born 11 St Faith's-road, West Norwood, 28 December 1890 - 19 October 1966).
-As a young adult, she served in the Women's Royal Naval Service (WRENS) during World War II.
+Branson was born in Edmonton, Middlesex (now London Borough of Enfield, Greater London), England, the daughter of Dorothy Constance (née Jenkins) (19 June 1898 – August 1997) and Major Rupert Ernest Huntley Flindt (born 11 St Faith's Road, West Norwood, 28 December 1890 – 19 October 1966).
+As a young adult, she served in the Women's Royal Naval Service ("Wrens") during World War II.
 After the war ended, she toured West Germany as a ballet dancer with Entertainments National Service Association (ENSA).
 She later became an airline hostess for British South American Airways.
 After marrying, Branson ran a real estate property business and was a military police officer and probation officer.
 She also wrote novels and children's books.

-In 2013 Branson published her autobiography, Mum's the Word: The High-Flying Adventures of Eve Branson.
+Branson established the Eve Branson Foundation and served as its director.
+In 2013 she published her autobiography, Mum's the Word: The High-Flying Adventures of Eve Branson.